Skip to content

 The exported object (the only non-local one) of secret.libsonnet is now available as a local variable called secret.

-When using Tanka, it is also possible to directly import .json and .yaml files, as if they were a .libsonnet.
+When using Tanka, it is also possible to directly import .json files, as if they were a .libsonnet.

 Make sure to also take a look at the libraries documentation to learn how to use import and re-use code.
 The documentation on Tanka import paths and vendoring are useful to understand how imports work in Tanka’s context.